taddison/tjaddison.com/_posts/2017-10-21-Troubleshooting-an-SSRS-slowdown-portal-delays-PREEMPTIVE_OS_LOOKUPACCOUNTSID-and-bad-plans.md

 from		ReportServer.dbo.ExecutionLog3 as el order by	el.TimeStart desc
 ```

-This confirmed that subscriptions were working, and some users were using still successfully browsing & running reports interactively.
+The query showed that subscriptions were working and some users were  successfully browsing & running reports interactively.
 Knowing that the whole instance wasn't broken I was able to proceed to troubleshoot the specific issue of the portal misbehaving.

 <!--more-->
 ## Looking into the portal issues